gramaziokohler/coding_architecture_hs23/assignments/A03-building-grid/README.md

 ## Challenge 01

-Goal: Assign the function of each slab
+Goal: Assign the type of slab of each slab

-Each slab can be assigned one of three different functions: "roof", "floor_slab" or "bottom_slab".
+Each slab can be assigned one of three different types: "roof", "floor_slab" or "bottom_slab".

 #### Details

-The algorithm that we need to implement, as well as hints to functions you might need, is in code comments, as a step-by-step guide.
+The algorithm that we need to implement, as well as hints to python functions you might need, are in code comments, as a step-by-step guide.

 ![challenge 01](images/challenge-01.png)
 ![screenshot](images/screenshot-02.a.png)